fmadrian/code-challenge/README.md

 ### GitHub Copilot

-I used GitHub Copilot to autocomplete the application's code.

-This was very useful as it would give me snippets of code I could use as a reference to write unit and integration tests.
-Additionally, the autocomplete feature allowed me to speed up the development of the application.
+I used GitHub Copilot's autocomplete feature as a complement during development.
+This allowed me to speed up the application's development by providing me boilerplate code during the application's development and snippets of code I could use as a reference to write unit and integration tests.

 ### LanguageTool